 The Trustee has reviewed and from time to time will request and review certain policies or policy statements of the Fiduciary Manager that are considered relevant by the Trustee to consider the extent to which they align with the Trustee's policies.
 Where the Trustee identifies any inconsistency between these policies or policy statements and the Trustee's policies, the Trustee will engage with the Fiduciary Manager to consider how to promote alignment between the Manager's approach and the Trustee's investment policies.
-The Trustee expect the Fiduciary Manager to: (i) be a signatory to the UK Stewardship Code; and (iii) provide adequate transparency around stewardship including an annual report on stewardship activities undertaken.
+The Trustee expect the Fiduciary Manager to: (i) be a signatory to the UN PRI Code; (ii) be a signatory to the UK Stewardship Code; and (iii) provide adequate transparency around stewardship including an annual report on stewardship activities undertaken.